 4. Engage the psoas.

-As you follow the basic
+As you follow the basics

 1. Separate the feet a leg width apart, Align the front foot with the middle of the back foot.
 The front foot should be straight forward, the back foot is 90 degrees against the front foot, or the back toe is slightly inward.